 • Expert dermatologist

-James will be working with an industry-leading consulting dermatologist with a clinic in Harley Street, London to assess how effective the LED masks are and analyse testers facial scans.
+James is working with an industry-leading consulting dermatologist with a clinic in Harley Street, London, to assess how effective the LED masks are and analyse testers' facial scans.
 We won't reveal our expert yet to protect the independence and integrity of our testing.